alexwaibel/home-ops/docs/nas.md

 ## Setup
 On the new target machine
-1. Boot into nixos minimal iso
+1. Boot into nixos minimal using the latest [`nixos-installer-x86_64-linux.iso`](https://github.com/nix-community/nixos-images)
 1. Set a password with `passwd`
 1. Determine machine's IP with `ip addr`
 1. Confirm you can ssh into the machine with `ssh -v nixos@{TARGET_IP}`